 1. IMPORT YOUR HIP TEMPLATE

-To import a HIP template, go to the Template Editor in Spectora and click “+ New”.
+To import your HIP template, go to the Template Editor in Spectora and click the “3-dots".

 Mac templates are stored in:

 Click import and let our scripts run!

 This process usually takes 5-10 minutes.
 Once you see this screen you can safely navigate away and return later:

 Because of differences in data structure and software features, imported data will need some clean-up to get it ready for use.
 Here are some pointers: